 - Consider Additional Ways to Gain Experience

 A great first step toward an internship is to gain experience on Grounds.
-Consider student organizations, class projects, and other experiential learning opportunities to build transferable skills that employers will find beneficial to their organizations and provide direction for your search.
-Externships, job shadowing, and volunteer service learning are additional ways to increase your industry exposure and career focus giving you an edge as an intern candidate.
+Look at student organizations, class projects, and other learning opportunities.
+It is a great way to get direction for your search and get skills that employers will find appealing.
+Externships, job shadowing, and volunteering are also ways to get industry exposure.
+This will give you an edge as an intern candidate.

-Internships help you assess what you like as much as what you do not, so be comfortable exploring.
+Internships help you find out what you like and what you do not.
 You may be surprised to find your initial career interests to be less of a fit than you thought.
-Or, you may discover a new career path that is more exciting than you imagined.
-Both experiences are invaluable to finding your future career direction.
-Learning about functional roles, organizational cultures, and industries will benefit you in developing transferable skills, direction, and a professional network to help you reach your future goals.
+Or, you may find a new career path that is more exciting than you thought.
+Both experiences are important to finding your future career path.
+Learning about functional roles and organizational culture will help you reach your goals.

-The UVA Career Center supports the NACE standards on internships that state internships need to meet specific criteria to ensure compliance with the US Department of Labor and Fair Labor and Standards Act (FLSA).
+The UVA Career Center supports the NACE standards on internships.
+These standards state that internships need to meet specific criteria to ensure compliance with the US Department of Labor and Fair Labor and Standards Act (FLSA).

 Global Internship University Travel Registry